-Technologies is not the same company as Public Service Electric and Gas Company ("PSE&G"), the New Jersey based electric and lility.
+Technologies is not the same company as Public Service Electric and Gas Company ("PSE&G"), the New Jersey based electric and ility.
 PSEG Energy Technologies is not regulated by the New Jersey Board of Public Utilities.
-You do not have to buy PSEG Energy products in order to receive quality regulated services from PSE&G.
+You do not have to buy PSEG Energy 'products in order to receive quality regulated services from PSE&G. PSET-01-HE publication sales, advertisements, and job listings are working well.
+The membership dues increase has also helped to offset some of the budget shortcomings.